Rabbi Yehoishophot Oliver

 However, the one who seeks refuge in excuses 1. does himself a disservice; 2. deceives himself.

 1. He does himself a disservice.
 Every excuse distances the Jew from Teshuvah, for why should one sincerely regret actions that were simply not his fault?
-And if his unfortunate circumstances indeed forced him to commit wrongdoings, how could he possibly do Teshuvah, and truly change and fix himself?
+And if his unfortunate circumstances indeed forced him to do wrong, how could he possibly do Teshuvah, and truly change and fix himself?
 He is a hapless victim of circumstance.
-Moreover, whenever he is faced with temptation down the line, he will excuse his inappropriate behavior with more claims that come down to the belief that he is fundamentally incapable of being in control of his life and himself.
+Moreover, whenever he is faced with temptation down the line, he will succumb and excuse his inappropriate behavior with more claims that come down to the belief that he is fundamentally incapable of being in control of his life and himself.
 One with such a mentality cannot ever truly grow and mature in his character traits; on the contrary, he is at constant, high risk of falling into ever more unsavory behaviors.

 2. He deceives himself.
-The Torah is eternal, and so it is not only applicable when all is well, such as during the era when the Beis HaMikdash stood, but in every single time and place, forever, including during the darkest periods of exile.
-The one who claims to be a victim of circumstance denies this, for he loses sight of the fact that as difficult as his circumstances may be, they are not some kind of cosmic accident, G-d forbid; rather, Hashem Himself created them, and brought them to the Jew for a reason.
+The Torah is eternal, and so it is not only applicable when all is well, such as during the era when the Beis HaMikdash stood, but in every single time and place, forever, even during the darkest periods of exile.
+The one who claims to be a victim of circumstance denies this, for he loses sight of the awareness that as difficult as his circumstances may be, they are not some kind of cosmic accident, G-d forbid; rather, Hashem Himself created them, and brought them to the Jew for a reason.
 Moreover, Hashem declares (what is regardless simple logic): “I only ask of them [the Jewish people] according to their ability,” and therefore He surely endows every single Jew—man, woman, and child—with the ability to overcome whatever tests and temptations he or she may face.

 This is vital to recognize now, in the month of Elul.
 In this month every Jew is charged with making a cheshbon nefesh, a spiritual stocktaking, in preparation for the month of Tishrei.
 The key to success in this endeavor is simply being ruthlessly honest with oneself, and taking full responsibility for one’s own actions.